 The Kapi‘olani CC accounting program offers an associate in science (AS) degree and three certificates.

-- Certificate of Competence - Tax Preparer (15 credits)The Certificate of Competence, Tax Preparer, provides students with a set of hands-on workplace skills that employers demand.
-These skills will allow them to accurately and efficiently prepare tax returns for clients with simple to moderately complex returns.
-Successful completers should also be able to administer all or a portion of a payroll subsystem for a company and prepare required employment tax returns and other forms.
-Likely positions for those earning the certificate are; tax preparers, payroll clerks/payroll administrators, and related clerical/accounting jobs at CPA and bookkeeping firms, payroll service bureaus, or in business or government
+- Certificate of Competence - Tax Preparer (15-18 credits)The Certificate of Competence, Tax Preparer, trains students with a set of hands-on workplace skills that employers demand.
+These skills qualify graduates for entry-level positions as tax preparers, payroll clerks/payroll administrators, and related clerical/accounting jobs at CPA and bookkeeping firms, payroll service bureaus, or in business or government.